 choline (184 mg. vs 126 mg. in chicken eggs)

-Another really interesting duck egg nutrition fact is that because duck egg whites contain a different type of protein than chicken eggs, often times people that are allergic to chicken eggs can eat duck eggs with no problems (as always run this by your doctor before experimenting though).
+Duck egg whites contain a different type of protein than chicken eggs.
+Often times people that are allergic to chicken eggs can eat duck eggs with no problems (as always run this by your doctor before experimenting though).

-Cooking with duck eggs is a little bit different than cooking with chicken eggs.
-Scrambling them up is going to be the same, and they are great when added to a frittata or omelet.
+Cooking duck eggs is a little bit different than cooking chicken eggs.
+Scrambling them up is going to be the same, and they are great when used in a frittata or omelet.
 But if you are frying or hard boiling them, a little extra care is needed.
 Duck eggs have a lower water content than chicken eggs so overcooking them can give them a rubbery texture.

-For great hard boiled duck eggs, place the eggs in a pot of cold, salted water.
+For great hard-boiled duck eggs, place the eggs in a pot of cold, salted water.
 Bring to a boil.
 Once the water is boiling, remove the pot from the heat and let sit for 12 minutes.
-Carefully remove the eggs & place in a bowl of ice water until cool.
+Carefully remove the eggs & place them in a bowl of ice water until cool.

 Baking with duck eggs might also require a little playing around with the recipe.
 In many recipes, you can just substitute one chicken egg for one duck egg, but every recipe is different.
 If your recipe calls for multiple eggs, an easy substitution is to use 2 duck eggs for every 3 chicken eggs.

 If you have a finicky recipe, you can measure out the whites & yolks.
 A standard large chicken egg (used in most recipes) is the equivalent of 1 tablespoon of yolk and 2 tablespoons of white.